+9. Enabling Activities

-9. E Enabling Activitie es Some of SWP's less visible activities are essential to enable both our front-line services and our ambitious programme of change.
-Wha What Why 9.1 Depot infrastructure improvements 2022-23 Having completed the redevelopment and expansion of Evercreech and Walford Cross depots, in Spring/Summer 2022 Williton (Roughmoor) depot will be redeveloped.
+Some of SWP's less visible activities are essential to enable both our front-line services and our ambitious programme of change.

+What When Why

+9.1 Depot infrastructure 2022-23 In Spring/Summer 2022 Williton (Roughmoor) depot will be redeveloped.
 Photovoltaic panels will be installed at Evercreech and Walford Cross depots during 2022.
-Further carbon reduction initiatives at our depots will be explored 9.2 Contract reviews 2022/23 To review the collection contract and recycling credits mechanism following the roll-out of Recycle More, potential national legislative change (extended producer responsibility, deposit return scheme, collection consistency inc garden waste) and to reflect a post Covid world.
+Further carbon improvements reduction initiatives at our depots will be explored 9.2 Contract reviews 2022/23 To review the collection contract and recycling credits mechanism following the roll-out of Recycle More, potential national legislative change (extended producer responsibility, deposit return scheme, collection consistency inc garden waste) and to reflect a post Covid world.
 9.3 Contract Management (inc health & safety) Ongoing Robust management of our major contracts underpins everything we do.
-This is particularly important given that we now have contracts with Biffa and Viridor following Viridor's restructure, with the potential takeover of SUEZ by Veolia, and due to the commercial pressures that have resulted from Covid and the driver shortage.
+This is particularly important given that we now have contracts with Biffa and Viridor following Viridor's restructure (with some transitional work still to do), with the potential takeover of SUEZ by Veolia, and due to the commercial pressures that have resulted from Covid and the driver shortage.
 9.4 Influencing national policy Ongoing With major central government consultations expected, it will be crucial that SWP uses its reputation as a sector leader, and continues working through national bodies and regionally.
 9.5 Developing a long- term strategy 2023/24 A long-term framework to 2050 is needed to align with Central Government's Resources and Waste Strategy to set out our ambition, the outcomes we want to achieve, our high-level targets and our over-arching approach.
 SWP are awaiting finalisation of national policy and also the transition to a Unitary authority to finalise their long-term strategy.
 9.6 Waste composition and recycling participation analysis 2022/23 SWP last undertook a thorough waste composition and recycling participation analysis in 2018.
 Waste composition analysis helps us understand what Somerset residents are throwing away that could be reused or recycled, and recycling participation analysis helps understand more about people's recycling behaviours and hence what we can do to improve that.
 It makes most sense to do a full survey once Recycle More has been fully implemented.
-9.7 Business Continuity Planning Ongoing Ensuring that robust Business Continuity Plans are in place and regularly reviewed, and that the lessons are learnt from the Business Continuity incident in Summer 2021 caused by the national Driver shortage 9.8 Transition to a unitary authority 2022/23 Governance, finance, customer contact and many other aspects of what SWP does will change as we transition to a Unitary Authority.
-Additionally, there are opportunities to explore potential synergies with other services. - will we measure cess? • SWF P reports quarterly to the board on key projects
+9.7 Business Continuity Planning Ongoing Ensuring that robust Business Continuity Plans are in place and regularly reviewed, and that the lessons are learnt from the Business Continuity incident in Summer 2021 caused by the national driver shortage.
+9.8 Transition to a unitary authority 2022/23 Governance, finance, customer contact and many other aspects of what SWP does will change as we transition to a Unitary Authority.
+Key strands of work will be around customer contact, enforcement, communications and revising our governance and finance structure.
+Additionally, there are opportunities to explore potential synergies with other services. will we measure ess? • SWF reports quarterly to the board on key projects